QLT shares rise after activist prevails in vote

 The fund, which invests mostly in biopharmaceutical companies, said in the filing in May that it thought a change was needed on the board, without being specific.
 All six NB nominees were elected.

-Among those ousted from the board was Bob Butchofsky, the incumbent chairman and the company's chief executive.
+Among those ousted from the board was Bob Butchofsky, who remains the company's chief executive.
 QLT put up a full slate of seven nominees.

-Butchofsky, who remains CEO, was replaced as chairman by Jason Aryeh, founder and general partner of Jalaa Equities, a hedge fund focused on the biotechnology and specialty pharmaceutical sector.
+C. Boyd Clarke, the incumbent chairman, was replaced by Jason Aryeh, founder and general partner of Jalaa Equities, a hedge fund focused on the biotechnology and specialty pharmaceutical sector.

 In an interview on Tuesday, Aryeh said he was open to new business partnerships and asset sales, and that he favors a share buyback and instituting a dividend and other tax-free capital returns to shareholders.